sje30/cnw22/README.md

 ## Video

-I have made a recording of me installing everything afresh on a Windows 11 laptop.
+I have made a [youtube video](https://youtu.be/4vEhW1Piafs) of me installing everything afresh on a Windows 11 laptop.
 This was to check that I have listed all the dependencies, and to see how long it will take.
 I suggest you follow along with the video.
 There is a long pause from about 6 minutes to 26 minutes when it is installing and compiling all the extra packages.
 This should happen only once, unless you upgrade Julia.

 ## Static version of notes